mlava/shortcode-embeds/README.md

 This simple extension reads the content of your clipboard and then determines what kind of file you are trying to embed.

 **NEW:**
-- convert Instagram links to embedded iframe code
-- convert TikTok links to embedded iframe code
+- convert Instagram, Pinterest and TikTok links to embedded iframe code
 - convert Wikipedia links to mobile Wikipedia for better iframe experience
 - Now compatible with the new user-defined hotkeys function - see Hotkeys option in Roam Research Settings